inspec/inspec-aws/docs-chef-io/content/aws_nat_gateways.md

 end
 ```

-**Use this InSpec resource to request the ids of all NAT gateways, then test in-depth using `aws_nat_gateway` InSpec singular AWS resource.**
+Use this InSpec resource to request the ids of all NAT gateways, then test in-depth using `aws_nat_gateway` InSpec singular AWS resource:

 ```ruby
 aws_nat_gateways.ids.each do |id|